project-chip/connectedhomeip/examples/tv-app/linux/README.md

     $ app commission <udc cache index>
     $ app commission 0

-If the VID does not match a ContentApp or the ContentApp's Account Login cluster does not provide the correct setup code, initiate commissioning by entering the setup code into the shell:
+If the VID does not match a ContentApp or the Account Login cluster of the ContentApp endpoint does not provide the correct setup code, initiate commissioning by entering the setup code into the shell:

     $ udc-commission <pincode> <udc-entry>
     $ udc-commission 34567890 0